Joint scaling limit of site percolation on random triangulations in the metric and peanosphere sense: Introduction

 In a series of works~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}, Miller and Sheffield showed that one can define a metric on a $\sqrt{8/3}$-LQG surface (i.e., a metric on $D\subset\BB C$ induced by a GFF-type distribution on $D$).
 Moreover, it is shown in~\cite[Corollary 1.4]{lqg-tbm2} that certain special $\sqrt{8/3}$-LQG surfaces (corresponding to particular choices of $(D,h)$) are equivalent, as metric measure spaces, to Brownian surfaces such as the Brownian map and Brownian disk.
 We will review the background on Brownian and $\sqrt{8/3}$-LQG surfaces necessary to understand the present paper in Section~\ref{sec-sle-markov}.

-For certain planar maps decorated by a curve, one can prove convergence to SLE-decorated LQG with respect to the \emph{Gromov-Hausdorff-Prokhorov-uniform (GHPU)} topology, the natural generalization of the Gromov-Hausdorff topology for curve-decorated metric measure spaces which was introduced in~\cite{gwynne-miller-uihpq}.
+For certain planar maps decorated by a curve, one can prove convergence to SLE-decorated LQG with respect to the \emph{Gromov--Hausdorff--Prokhorov--uniform (GHPU)} topology, the natural generalization of the Gromov--Hausdorff topology for curve-decorated metric measure spaces which was introduced in~\cite{gwynne-miller-uihpq}.
 For example, it was shown in~\cite{gwynne-miller-saw,gwynne-miller-perc} that a uniform random planar map decorated by a self-avoiding walk or a percolation interface converges in the scaling limit to a $\sqrt{8/3}$-LQG surface decorated by SLE$_{8/3}$ or SLE$_6$, respectively.

-We remark that the $\gamma$-LQG metric for general $\gamma \in (0,2)$ was very recently constructed in~\cite{gm-uniqueness}, building on~\cite{dddf-lfpp,local-metrics,lqg-metric-estimates,gm-confluence}; see also~\cite{gm-coord-change}.
-For $\gamma \not=\sqrt{8/3}$, it is conjectured, but not yet proven, that appropriate weighted random planar map models converge to $\gamma$-LQG surfaces equipped with this metric in the Gromov-Hausdorff sense.
+{We remark that the $\gamma$-LQG metric for general $\gamma \in (0,2)$ was very recently constructed in~\cite{gm-uniqueness}, building on~\cite{dddf-lfpp,local-metrics,lqg-metric-estimates,gm-confluence}; see also~\cite{gm-coord-change}.
+For $\gamma \not=\sqrt{8/3}$, it is conjectured, but not yet proven, that appropriate weighted random planar map models converge to $\gamma$-LQG surfaces equipped with this metric in the Gromov--Hausdorff sense.}

 \textbf{Peanosphere convergence.} Certain random planar maps decorated by statistical mechanics models can be encoded by random walks on $\BB Z^2$ (with increment distributions depending on the model).
 Some encodings of this type are called \emph{mating-of-trees bijections} since the bijection can be interpreted as gluing together, or ``mating", the discrete random trees associated with the two coordinates of the walk to construct the map.
 The simplest such bijection is the Mullin bijection~\cite{mullin-maps} (see~\cite{shef-burger,bernardi-maps} for more explicit expositions), which encodes a planar map decorated by a spanning tree by a nearest-neighbor random walk on $\BB Z^2$.
 Other mating-of-trees bijections are obtained in~\cite{shef-burger,kmsw-bipolar,gkmw-burger,bernardi-dfs-bijection,bhs-site-perc,lsw-schnyder-wood}.
 We will review the mating-of-trees bijection for site percolation on a uniform triangulation from~\cite{bernardi-dfs-bijection,bhs-site-perc} (which is the only such bijection used in the present paper) in Section~\ref{sec-walk}.